 You’ve spent your time and energy creating a perfect retreat in your backyard, but uninvited guests can ruin a good time.

-I’m talking about unwanted pests, such as ants, wasps, mosquitos, and other nuisances that can have a negative influence on your outdoor experience.
+I’m talking about unwanted pests.
+Ants, wasps, mosquitos, and other nuisances have a negative influence on your outdoor experience.

 - Put out wasp or yellow jacket traps.